 This video is great to bring out when you are teaching subitizing OR tally marks.
-While there are no instructions about subitizing, this video is past-paced with fun, old-school background music that allows students 4-5 second to see the tally marks and shout out the number!
+This video is fast-paced with fun, old-school background music that allows students 4-5 seconds to see the tally marks and shout out the number!

 Subitize Rock | Math Song for Kids | Jack Hartmann (5:22)

 Here is just one of many subitizing music videos that Jack Hartmann has created for teachers and students!
-In this video students get the chance to practice recognizing number values quickly using dots, ten-frames, and fingers.
-The upbeat music accompanying the numbers helps keep students on track and shouting out the numbers as quick as they can!
+In this video, students get the chance to practice recognizing number values quickly using dots, ten-frames, and fingers.
+The upbeat music helps keep students on track and shouting out the numbers as quickly as they can!

 Subitize Super Fast | Subitize to 10 | Jack Hartmann (3:16)

-This is great subitizing practice for students who have got the hang of subitizing and need a fast challenge with quick answers.
-Jack Hartmann challenges students not to take time to count but to just say the number before the answer pops up!
+This is great practice for students who have gotten the hang of subitizing and need a fast challenge with quick answers.
+Jack Hartmann challenges students to just say the number without counting before the answer pops up!
 This video includes practice with dots, ten-frames, and fingers.